About The Show

 Shark: Who's idea was the reference to the Narn homeworld in "Both Sides Now"?

-PAD: The Narn homeworld joke was mine.
-Shark: Where did the rumor about the end of Space Cases come from?
 PAD: The rumor is generated by a misinformed fan who saw the ad that's been running for over a month which features the kids talking about what they'll do when they get home.
 The guy who started this rumor is misinformed and flat-out wrong.
 We have another five episodes to air, none of which feature them getting home.
 These include guest shots by such varied folks as Katie Sagal ("Married with Children"), Robin Leach, and George Takei.
 It'd be a shame if people stopped watching simply because of one erroneous fan.
-Shark: When will we know if there is a Season 3 of Space Cases?
-PAD: We should know by January if we're picked up. |

 In terms of Boretski: